Skip to main content

 A car pulls up to me at the checkpoint.
 Looks like another Iraqi local.
 Middle-aged, male.

-I used my limited Arabic to ask him if he had any weapons in his car.
+I used my limited Arabic to ask if he had any weapons in his car.

 turns into,